TaygaHoshi/tt-project/Content/Status Effects.md

 ## Sickened
 + (1 + P/3) penalty on Constitution.
++ Whenever a creature with sickened receives a harmful status effect, one hit is spent immediately.
 + Does not stack.
 If target is already sickened, only the one with higher potency applies.

 ## Slowed